unocss/unocss/docs/integrations/runtime.md

 initUnocssRuntime({ /* options */ })
 ```

-## Preventing flash of unstyled content
+## Preventing FOUC

-Since UnoCSS runs after the DOM is present, there can be a "flash of unstyled content" which may leads the user to see the page as unstyled.
+Since UnoCSS runs after the DOM is present, there can be a "flash of unstyled content" (FOUC) which may leads the user to see the page as unstyled.

 Use `un-cloak` attribute with CSS rules such as `[un-cloak] { display: none }` to hide the unstyled element until UnoCSS applies the styles for it.